mooreryan/gleam_fmt/README.md

   |> io.println
 }
 ```

+In this example,

+- `lit` is used to specify literal string values.
+- `string` is used to specify a `String` placeholder.
+- `int` is used to specify an `Int` placeholder.
+- `float` is used to specify a `Float` placeholder.
+- `cat` is used to concatenate the formatting specifications.
+- `sprintf3` is used to generate the string from the given specification.

+For more details and examples, see the documentation and the tests.

+### Type Safety

 It is **type-safe**: the compiler will ensure that you have set everything up correctly, both in terms of the number of expected arguments and their types.